-Under current EU law, foreign driving licences must be converted after six months at the latest in order to remain valid.
-Depending on the country in which the foreign driving licence is issued, the conversion of driving licences involves a number of administrative procedures and tests.
-Since there is no international standard for driving licences or vehicle classes, driving licence offices in Germany require not only a certified translation but in some cases a classification of the driver's licence.
+Under current EU law, foreign driver's licences must be converted after six months at the latest in order to remain valid.
+Depending on the country in which the foreign driver's licence is issued, the conversion of driver's licences involves a number of administrative procedures and tests.
+Since there is no international standard for driver's licences or vehicle classes, driver's licence offices in Germany require not only a certified translation but in some cases a classification of the licence.

-Classification means defining equivalencies between two differently titled driving licence classes.
+Classification means defining equivalencies between two differently titled driver's licence classes.
 There have been standardised classes in the EU since 2013.
-If you have a passenger car driving licence, your driving licence will indicate driving licence class B. This entitles you to drive a vehicle with a total weight of 3.5 tons.
+If you have a passenger car driver's licence, your licence will indicate driver's licence class B. This entitles you to drive a vehicle with a total weight of 3.5 tons.

-Outside the European Union, however, driving licence classes are not designated with A, A1, A2, C, CE, B, BE etc. but with numbers or other number-digit combinations.
-In addition, driving licences vary according to the permissible weight of the vehicle or the age of the licence holder.
-In order to be able to adequately compare and determine EU driving licence classes with foreign driving licences, a classification is necessary.
+Outside the European Union, however, driver's licence classes are not designated with A, A1, A2, C, CE, B, BE etc. but with numbers or other number-digit combinations.
+In addition, driver's licences vary according to the permissible weight of the vehicle or the age of the licence holder.
+In order to be able to adequately compare and determine EU driver's licence classes with foreign driver's licences, a classification is necessary.

-The term classification is also used in connection with the old and new driving licence classes.
+The term classification is also used in connection with the old and new driver's licence classes.
 For example, classes B, BE, C1 and C1E (with trailer) were class 3.

 Do I need a classification of my driver's licence?

-Whether the classification is required depends on where and in which language your driving licence was issued and where you apply for the conversion.
-In the case of English-language driving licences, the driving licence offices often forgo classifications, as these are known due to the large number of conversions.
+Whether the classification is required depends on where and in which language your driver's licence was issued and where you apply for the conversion.
+In the case of English-language driver's licences, the driver's licence offices often forgo classifications, as these are known due to the large number of conversions.
 The following rule of thumb can be applied: The more exotic the country of issue, the sooner the authorities demand a classification.

 The number of conversions also depends on which immigrants come to a particular region.
-In southern Germany, for example, more Turkish and Arab driving licences are being converted than Russian ones.
-In the end, the official in the driving licence authority decides whether you need an additional classification for the certified translation of your driving licence.
+In southern Germany, for example, more Turkish and Arab driver's licences are being converted than Russian ones.
+In the end, the driver's licence authority decides whether you need an additional classification for the certified translation of your driver's licence.

-Play it safe and ask your local driving licence office before ordering the translation.
+Play it safe and ask your local driver's licence office before ordering the translation.
 Here you will find your authority.

 Where can I get a classification of my driver's licence?

-Classifications of driving licences are usually only applied to translated driving licences from non-EU countries.
+Classifications of driver's licences are usually only applied to translated driver's licences from non-EU countries.
 In most cases, classifications are only ordered along with a certified translation.
 There are currently only a few places that offer classifications.
 At lingoking you receive certified translations including classification in all languages.
 And all this within a few days.
 A scan or photo of your driver's license is enough.
-Here you can have your driving licence translated and classified.
+Have your driver's licence translated and classified right here.

 Other providers are recognized automobile clubs, such as ADAC, AvD or ACE Autoclub.
-At the ADAC you have to hand in your original driving licence at a branch.
+At the ADAC you have to hand in your original driver's licence.
 The waiting time is up to 3 weeks, depending on the issuing country and language of the licence.